 Note: If you have to drive a distance to get air for your tire(s), check and record the tire pressure first and add the appropriate air pressure when you get to the pump.
 It is normal for tires to heat up and the air pressure inside to go up as you drive.
-Never "bleed" or reduce air pressure when tires are hot.

-- 2. Remove the cap from the valve on one tire, then firmly press the tire gauge onto the valve and measure the pressure with the tire gauge. - 3.
-Add enough air to reach the recommended air pressure
+2. Remove the cap from the valve on one tire, then firmly press the tire gauge onto the valve and measure the pressure with the tire gauge.

+3. Add enough air to reach the recommended air pressure